lopezfelipe/MachineLearningPostureDetection/projectML.md

 ## Introduction

 Poor posture is a very common condition.
-Posture issues are commonly caaused by muscular imbalances, meaning that some muscles are too tight or too weak.
+Posture issues are commonly caused by muscular imbalances, meaning that some muscles are too tight or too weak.
 Poor posture can result in several conditions, the most common is back pain, which according to the [American Chiropractic Association](http://www.dlchiropractors.com/uploads/5/8/0/6/58063233/back_pain_facts_and_statistics.pdf) is experienced by 70 to 85 percent of people at some point.
 Posture problems can be greatly improved by performing the right weightlifting exercises.
 If, however, an inappropriate posture is maintained while lifting weights, posture problems get even worse.
 Assistance on weightlifting is often provided by personal trainers.
 However, measurements